AmmarCodes/esoTalk-DefaultRTL-skin/README.md

 ![Front-end screenshot](screenshots/1.png)

+Default RTL Skin for [esoTalk](http://esotalk.org) forum engine.

 ## Introduction
+Default esoTalk skin is very nice and clean, sadly it doesn't support RTL layouts!

+This is the same skin as the Default one, but with RTL css file appended to the style and **Droid Arabic Kufi** Web font added to the master instead of **Open Sans**.

+## Installation

+- Download the [zip file](archive/master.zip) and extract its content in `addons/skins`.
+- Then go to `Appearance` in administration panel and activate the skin.

-## Configuration
+## Admin Skin

-The skin by default would be used for front-end only, you can use this skin for back-end by adding this line to your `config/config.php` file:
+The skin by default will be used for front-end only, you can use this skin for admin panel by adding this line to your `config/config.php` file:

 ```php
 $config["esoTalk.adminSkin"] = 'DefaultRTL';